lucation2000/addcsslocal/README.md

 # add css local
 Script JS que permite o uso de CSS local em sites para fins de teste.
-Caso se tenha um site hospedado e quer fazer alterações rápidas ou pequenas edições
+Caso se tenha um site hospedado e quer fazer alterações rápidas ou pequenas edições.
+OS links inseridos e removidos são salvos em localStorange no navegador e disponível até que sejam removidos.

+English:
-English: JS script that allows the use of local CSS in websites for testing purposes.
-If you have a hosted website and want to make quick changes or minor edits
+JS script that allows the use of local CSS in websites for testing purposes.
+If you have a hosted website and want to make quick changes or minor edits.
+The inserted and removed links are saved in localStorange in the browser and available until removed.
+(Used Google Translate, sorry).